Healthy Recipes Blog

 How can I thicken this soup?

 Many recipes add flour, but I don't think it's necessary.
-Any pureed soup is inherently thick (this butternut squash soup is another good example).
+Any pureed soup is inherently thick (this butternut squash soup is another good example), and when you add heavy cream and parmesan, there's truly no need for flour.

 Can I use milk instead of heavy cream?

 I don't recommend that.
-I only add ¼ cup of heavy cream to this soup.
-I find that this is just the amount needed to make it wonderfully creamy without detracting from the broccoli flavor and making it too milky.
+I add only ¼ cup of heavy cream to this soup.
+This is just the amount needed to make it wonderfully creamy without detracting from the broccoli flavor or making it too milky.

-The leftovers keep well in the fridge, in an airtight container, for 3-4 days.
-Gently reheat them in the microwave, covered, on 50% power.
+You can keep the leftovers in an airtight container in the fridge for 3-4 days.
+Gently reheat them in the microwave, covered, at 50% power.
+Don't allow the soup to boil when you reheat it.

-You can also freeze this soup in covered mugs, in individual portions.
-To prevent the frozen soup from curdling when I reheat it, I reheat it very gently in the microwave, on 50% power, in 30-second increments, stirring often.
+You can also freeze individual portions of this soup.
+To prevent the frozen soup from curdling when reheated, I reheat it covered in a 50% power microwave in 30-second sessions, stirring often.

-Cream of broccoli soup served in white bowls.
+Cream of broccoli soup is served in white bowls.

 Egg Drop Soup